Sankofa (film): Plot

-Nunu comes into conflict with her own mixed-race son, Joe, who is fathered by a white man who raped Nunu on a slave ship.
+Nunu comes into conflict with her own mixed-race son, Joe.
+He was fathered by a white man who raped Nunu on the slave ship.
 Joe (Nick Medley) has been made a head slave and often has to discipline other slaves in order to keep his master happy.
-Joe completely neglects his African identity and considers himself a white Christian male.
-He is brainwashed by Father Raphel (Reginald Carter) who teaches Joe that the Africans on the plantation, including his own mother, are devil worshippers and that Joe could not identify with them.
-Joe ends up killing his mother, Nunu, because he believes that she is possessed.
-He later realizes that his action was demoralizing and that he had no reason to forgive himself.
-After Nunu's death, some believe that she was metaphorically able to return home on the wings of a bird, meaning that her deep desire to return to Africa was finally fulfilled.
+Joe identifies as a white Christian man, abandoning his African roots.
+He is brainwashed by Father Raphel (Reginald Carter), who teaches Joe that the Africans on the plantation, including his mother, are devil worshippers and that Joe could not identify with them.

+Joe ends up killing his mother Nunu because he believes that she is possessed.
+He later realizes that his action was sinful, and he cannot forgive himself.
+After Nunu's death, some believe that she was able to return home on the wings of a bird, meaning that her deep desire to return to Africa was finally fulfilled.

-Throughout the film, Shola gradually transforms from being a compliant slave to one that gains rebellious instincts after being given the Sankofa bird by Shango.
-The bird once belonged to Shango's father and Shango decided to pass it on to Shola after she was flogged for attempting to run away.
-Inspired by Nunu and Shango's determination to defy the system, Shola joins them in fighting back against her masters in a rebellion where she retaliates at her white rapist and kills him.
+Throughout the film, Shola gradually transforms from being a compliant slave to a person who gains rebellious instincts after being given the Sankofa bird by Shango.
+The bird once belonged to Shango's father, and Shango decided to pass it on to Shola after she was flogged for attempting to run away.
+Inspired by Nunu and Shango's determination to defy the system, Shola joins them in fighting back against her masters in a rebellion.
+She retaliates against her white rapist and kills him.

 After her trials, Shola returns to the present as Mona, deeply aware of her African roots.
-She is greeted by a woman who says "My child, welcome back" and walks past the photographer who symbolizes colonialism and westernization.
-Mona is now enlightened and is captivated by the sound of Sankofa's chants and his African drum.
+She is greeted by a woman who says "My child, welcome back" and walks past the photographer, who symbolizes colonialism and westernization.
+Now enlightened, Mona is captivated by the sound of Sankofa's chants and his African drum.
 She joins a group of black people who have also learned what Sankofa really means and are reconnecting to their roots.
 Nunu comes out of the slave castle while Mona was in a trance and sheds tears of joy.
-Meanwhile, Sankofa the Divine Drummer plays his drums, chanting: "Lingering spirit of the dead, rise up and possess the stolen spirit of those stolen in Africa."
-The film ends with a bird soaring high in the sky signifying the final liberation of those who had found the true meaning of the word "Sankofa" and had reconnected to their past.
+Meanwhile, Sankofa plays his drums, chanting: "Lingering spirit of the dead, rise up and possess the stolen spirit of those stolen in Africa."
+The film ends with a bird soaring high in the sky, signifying the final liberation of those who had found the true meaning of the word "Sankofa" and reconnected to their past.